 Every pop star must reckon with the fact that their death, as opposed to the death of us mere peasants, will be enshrined in the annals of history, along with everything else they do until their great day of judgment.
 Drake had been questioning the burdens of his newfound celebrity for years, but it is here, on the first track of his surprise mixtape at the dawn of 2015, that he ponders this scenario with seriousness that it deserves.

 Has anyone ever sounded so sad to realize that “I’m doing me?”
 As Drake’s first thesis statement on the melancholy of being an in-demand pop star, “Over” has held up surprisingly well over time.
-Using instrumentation that immediately evokes the lush orchestral arrangements hip-hop utilized in a world post Kanye-Late Registration, it is a far cry from the pristine work Drizzy would soon be churning out with his wingman Noah “40” Shebib, but the warmth of the production here is a perfect match for a lamentation on being surrounded by fake fame-chasers.
+Using instrumentation that immediately evokes the lush orchestral arrangements hip-hop utilized in a world post Kanye-Late Registration, it is a far cry from the pristine work Drizzy would soon be churning out with his wingman Noah “40” Shebib, but the warmth of the production here makes for a fitting highlight to this era of old Drake songs.
+Years later, it’s still a perfect lamentation on being surrounded by fake fame-chasers.

 17. “Tuscan Leather”

 Drake lays bare that he is “on a mission tryna shift the culture” in this bombastic opener to 2013’s Nothing Was the Same, and with a track as grandiose as this it’s a claim that does not seem too far-fetched.
 Utilizing pitch-shifted vocals and production that sounds like a chopped-and-screwed version of Prince’s title track “Purple Rain,” “Tuscan Leather” finds Drake reaching out and taking the maximalism he had worked hard to earn.
 It remains one of his longest tracks on record, but it befits the air of having ‘made it’ that bleeds through every second.

 16. “Best I Ever Had”